 Scientifically sleeping positions have been said to reveal a lot about your dog’s temperament.
 The sleeping position adopted by a dog is determined by many factors some of the significant factors that determine a sleeping position adopted by a dog are his personality, alertness level, temperatures, vulnerability, and comfortability.

 An examination of a dog’s sleeping positions and the reasons that prompted d the dog to adopt it is in order.
 The following are the main positions.

 This is a restful, comfortable position especially when the dog is napping.
 It is a common sleeping position where the dog sleeps one side of his belly while his four paws are spread out.

 The dog angles his legs in such a way to allow him to cool and air out his core organs.
 This sleeping position is, and an indicator of the dog’s comfortability with his surroundings and is prone to indoor companion dogs as homes are the most secure habitat to any dog.

 Back sleep position

-In this dog sleeping position, the dog suspends his feet in the air while lying on his back.
+In this position, the dog suspends his feet in the air while lying on his back.
 It is a comical and funny position as the dog takes the shape of a dead roach.

 The possible reasons tour mutt may favor this sleeping is to expose their belly.
 This area is the least fury in a Dog’s body, and the sleeping position allows him to cool off.